inmagik/angular-ls-settings/README.md

 # angular-ls-settings
-This package provides an easy way to keep user settings for an angylar application, by storing them in localstorage.
+This package provides an easy way to keep user settings for an angular application, by storing them in localstorage.

 ## Installation